aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 predator in this community and our results indicate that its top-down effects are likely to be frequently reduced by the presence of other predators.

-In our experiment we did not see any effect of predator presence, nor of increasing predator phylogenetic diversity, on ecosystem function (defined here as Nitrogen cycling, detritus decomposition and bromeliad growth).
-This was contrary to our predictions based on the results of Ngai and Srivastava [-@Ngai2006], who found that adding predators to a community increased Nitrogen cycling.
-While we did observe differences in prey consumption, the resulting changes in detritivore density did not cause differences in decomposition of detritus.
-This difference may be due to leaf traits of the _restinga_ vegetation.
+In our experiment, we did not see any effect of predator presence, nor of increasing predator phylogenetic diversity, on ecosystem function (defined here as nitrogen cycling, detritus decomposition and bromeliad growth).
+This was contrary to our predictions based on previous studies from rainforest bromeliads, which found that adding predators to a community increased nitrogen cycling and reduced detrital decomposition [@Ngai2006; @Srivastava2009a].
+While we did observe substantial consumption of detritivorous prey by predators, the resulting reductions in detritivore density did not cause differences in either the decomposition of detritus or the uptake of detrital nitrogen into bromeliad leaf tissue.
+These differences between our results and those from rainforests may be due to leaf traits of the _restinga_ vegetation.
 In _restinga_ vegetation, leaves are generally extremely tough and waxy, whereas in rainforests, leaves tend to be softer -- with the result that, in _restinga_, invertebrates are unable to consume leaves directly.
 Several lines of evidence support this assertion.
-Romero and Srivastava [-@Romero2010] studied the effects of the spider _Corinna_ gr. _rubripes_ (Corinnidae) on bromeliad ecosystems.
+Romero and Srivastava [-@Romero2010] studied the effects of the spider _Corinna demersa_ (Corinnidae) on bromeliad ecosystems.
 This spider has no effect on the composition of detritivore communities, nor on decomposition rates, but increases nitrogen content in bromeliads, probably by depositing feces or the carcasses of